wp-plugins/my-content-management/readme.txt

 == Changelog ==

+= 1.5.0 =

+* Feature: repeatable field groups [todo]
+* Feature: related posts by post type
+* Filter: filter value of submitted post data with 'mcm_filter_saved_data' [needs testing]
+* Feature: when using HTML5 date fields, date is saved as a timestamp, allowing sorting by custom dates. [needs testing]
+* Bug fix: use reply-to header in support messages

 = 1.4.11 =

 * Bug fix: You know that bug "fixed" in 1.4.10?
 It's <em>actually</em> in this release.